codyngpriest/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 # This is a function that concatenates two strings.
 2. strncpy
 # This is a function that copies a string.
+3. strcmp
+# This is a function that compares two strings